 The seating consisted of a dark brown vinyl swivel office chair on a chrome base with castors and an armchair in light turquoise with wood at the end of the arms.

 The double bed base on castors was set against a wall-mounted curved medium wood headboard, with curved side panels, which provided the backing for freestanding bedside units consisting of a drawer with a shelf below.

-There were two power sockets below the tall mirror, a single and a double socket below the desk and a double socket between the bedside cabinet and the wardrobe near the floor.
+There were two power sockets below the tall mirror, a single and a double socket below the desk, and a double socket between the bedside cabinet and the wardrobe near the floor.
 Two cream up lighters were on the wall opposite the bed.
-Either side of the bed there was a cream-shaded bedside lamp on a beige stem with a chrome base.
+On either side of the bed, there was a cream-shaded bedside lamp on a beige stem with a chrome base.
 There was a chrome anglepoise desk lamp.
 A hairdryer was mounted on the wall to the side of the desk.

 A medium-sized flatscreen Samsung TV was on top of the unit towards the corner of the room.